Grant Dawson

 Grant Michael Dawson (born February 20, 1994) is an American mixed martial artist currently competing in the Lightweight division of the Ultimate Fighting Championship (UFC).
-As of November 18, 2025, he is #13 in the UFC lightweight rankings.
+As of September 5, 2026, he is #14 in the Meta UFC lightweight rankings.

 Background

 Dawson was born in Cambria, Wisconsin, but grew up mostly in Stromsburg, Nebraska.
 Initially dreaming of a career in American football, Dawson started wrestling to aid his primary sport.
 After realizing he wasn't good enough at American football, he dropped the sport and concentrated solely in wrestling.
 He was homeschooled until his teens, and attended Cross County Community School where he competed in high school wrestling, finishing his senior season with a record of 40–8.
 After graduating from high school but skipping college due to dyslexia, Dawson decided to pursue a career in mixed martial arts.

 Mixed martial arts career

 Early career

 After compiling an amateur record of 8–1, Dawson started his professional MMA career in 2014.
 He amassed a professional record of 11–1 prior to participating in Dana White's Contender Series.